nicotsou/nicotsou.com/content/blog/dom-issues/index.md

 Although things are getting better nowadays, there are still a few traps.
 Quite often certain apis become deprecated in favor of newer ones.
 There are also cases where companies refuse to implement apis, because it gets in their monopoly plans.

 Chrome is a good example.
 Developers have access to a superset of web apis that are not available elsewhere, creating a new wave of Chrome developers.
-On the other side companies which are more desktop-centric like Apple, detain from supporting those features at first place.
+On the other side companies which are more desktop-centric like Apple, refrain from supporting those features at first place.
 They influence developers to write native apps for their platform, using the language and tools provided by them.

 But how can you be sure if you are supposed to use an api or not?